LSSTDESC/clevar/docs/source/index_body.rst

 ClEvaR Documentation
 ********************

-The Cluster Evalutaion Resources (ClEvaR) is a Python library to validate cluster detection from catalog comparisons.
+The Cluster Evaluation Resources (ClEvaR) is a Python library to validate cluster detection from catalog comparisons.
 Its main goal is to provide a framework for easy matching of catalogs, and compute the main metrics and scaling relations.